What can game theory teach us about Repselect? - Honi Soit

 Observation 4.
 Sometimes, game theory is just a theory

 In actuality, real life imposes constraints on game theory’s predictions.
-For example, game theory cannot easily capture the political leanings of players, such as which coalitions are simply unworkable.
+For example, game theory cannot easily capture the political leanings of players, such as which coalitions are simply unworkable due to political differences.

+The model also only works under perfect information – that is, where all the possible deals for each possible coalition are clearly outlined.
+Factions in the middle, like Engineers, probably have near-perfect information, as it’s not in anybody’s interests to lie to them.
+However, there’s “information asymmetry” for all other players – they know the deals they’ve made, but can’t know what their opponents said to others.
+And it might even be in their best interests to spread misleading information, which could destroy the model.

 And for all this to work, we must assume that players are rational and logical, making decisions based on their own self-interest and not out of emotion, impulse or pre-existing friendships.
 Maybe that’s where it all falls down.
 Famously, rational behaviour is not a strong point of Repselect.
 Tonight will test whether the cold, hard logic of game theory can match up against the insane beast that is USyd student politics.